Share on your favorite

 夢 means "dream, vision, illusion."

-幻 means "illusion, phantom, vision."
+幻 means "illusion, to deceive."

 Deception - To mislead or trick someone.